 - Click “settings” (the cog icon).

 - Go to “system settings.”

 - Tick the “unknown sources” slider to the right.

 Depending on the version of Kodi you’re using, the setting may already be enabled.
 Even so, it’s a good check when you’re getting started.
 After you change it once, you shouldn’t have to again until the next update.

 Installing from a .Zip File

-Installing from a .zip file is the best way to go about acquiring add-ons from a repo, as long as you have the storage space to accommodate it or an unlimited cloud storage plan.
+Installing from a .zip file is the best way to go about acquiring add-ons from a repo, as long as you have the storage space to accommodate it or an unlimited cloud storage plan (see our comparison of cloud storage services).
 You can download the full repo wherever it’s being hosted, so you’ll always have access to the add-ons inside , but they may not work if the add-on has gone offline.

 First, you need to find the .zip file for the repo.
 Go to the website where the repo is hosted and download the file locally.
 For example, the One Nation repo is found at http://www.onenation.info/Repo/.
 Click on the file there and it will start downloading.

 Once it’s done, open Kodi and do the following: